Brazil–Mexico relations: Transportation

-There are direct flights between both nations with the following airlines: Aeroméxico, Gol Transportes Aéreos and LATAM Brasil.
+There are nonstop flights between both nations with the following airlines: Aeroméxico and LATAM Brasil.

 Trade relations

 At a 2009 heads of state conference then Brazilian president Lula da Silva commented that there was "mistrust" between the two countries that needed to be overcome in order to increase trade, which he stated was a goal.
 He proposed further high-level talks aimed at strengthening ties between the two countries' national oil companies, Petrobras and Pemex.
 Mexican president Felipe Calderón stated that Mexico wanted to diversify its trade away from over-reliance on the United States and hoped to finish a free trade agreement between the two countries that has been in negotiation since 2000.
 Shortly after his election in 2012 Mexican president Enrique Peña Nieto criticized cuts to Brazil quotas of imported Mexican-built automobiles, and restated Mexico's interest in a free trade agreement.

-In 2018, two-way trade between both nations amounted to US$10.1 billion.
+In 2023, two-way trade between both nations amounted to US$16.4 billion.
 Brazil's main exports to Mexico include: goods for the iron and steel industry; vehicles and parts; frozen rooster and chicken offal and sulfate pulp.
 Mexico's main exports to Brazil include: vehicles with reciprocating piston engine; vehicle parts and terephthalic acid and its salts.
-Between 1999 and 2017, Brazilian companies invested US$5 billion in Mexico.
-Brazil is the largest foreign direct investor from Latin America in Mexico and the 13th largest globally.
-At the same time, Mexico has contributed over US$22 billion in foreign direct investment in Brazil, also becoming the largest Latin American investor in the country.
-In 2015, 128 Mexican companies invested in Brazil.
 Several Mexican multinational companies such as Alpek, Alsea, América Móvil, Cemex, Coppel, and Grupo Bimbo (among others) operate in Brazil.
-At the same time, 17 Brazilian companies invest in Mexico and several Brazilian multinational companies such as Embraer, Marfrig, Odebrecht and Petrobras (among others) operate in Mexico.
+At the same time several Brazilian multinational companies such as Embraer, Marfrig, Odebrecht and Petrobras (among others) operate in Mexico.